Tet is a special time and also the biggest celebration in a year of Vietnamese people.

 Not only is Tet the beginning of a New Year, it is also everyone’s birthday.
 The Vietnamese do not know or acknowledge the exact day they were born.
 A baby turns one on Tet no matter when he/she was born that year.
 Children say they were born in the year of the symbol of the lunar calendar for that year.
 On the first morning of Tet, adults congratulate children on becoming a year older by presenting them with red envelopes that contain “Lucky Money,” or li xi.
 These envelopes are given to the children by parents, siblings, relatives, close friends and visitors.

 Families choose a Tet tree, or tac, which is a cone shaped fruit tree with miniature oranges just ripening.
 The more fruit on the tree, the luckier the family.
 Greeting cards and good luck symbols are hung from the Tet trees.
 Each family also has a branch of the Mai or peach tree in their homes, a symbol of spring, which bear lucky little yellow or red flowers.

 Food plays a major role in the Tet celebration.
 Tet is a time of excess, one does not enjoy Tet, one “eats” Tet.
 The first day a feast of boiled male virgin chicken, sticky rice, a special soup made with clear vermicelli and bamboo shoots, boiled pork, and 3 or 5 duck eggs is offered to ancestors who have returned to their homes.
-Sticky rice and salt are also offered in the streets to any hungry ghosts who might be wandering in the neighborhood.
+Sticky rice and salt are also offered in the streets to any hungry ghosts who might be wandering in the neighbourhood.
 A traditional food is Earth cake, a square cake made with rice beans and pork.
 When a watermelon is cut they believe that the redder the watermelon the more luck for the family.
 Several different desserts and dishes are made with coconut.
 On the third day another feast of virgin chicken is served to say farewell to ancestors returning to their ethereal abodes.